Microchip-MPLAB-Harmony/audio_apps/apps/audio_enc/readme.md

 ## Architecture

 The audio encoder (audio_enc) application uses the MPLAB Harmony Configurator to setup the USB Host, FS, Codec, and other items in order to read the music files on a USB MSD drive and play it back on the WM8904 Codec Module.
 It scans WAV (PCM) format files on mounted FAT USB thumb drive and streams audio through a WM8904 Audio Codec to a speaker.
 In the application, the number of audio output buffers can always set to be more than two to enhance the audio quality.
-And, the size of input buffer in this application is be chosen to be able to handle all data supported.
+And, the size of input buffer in this application is chosen to be able to handle all data supported.
 The following figure shows the architecture for the demonstration.

 ### Architecture Block Diagram